FoothillCSClub/GoKart/kart/README.md

 ## Subfolders:

-* Kinect-Edge-Detection/: Sub-project; contains classes for getting information from and manipulating Kinect sensor.
+* kinect/: Sub-project; contains classes for getting information from and manipulating Kinect sensor.

 * hardware/: Contains classes for making use of hardware.

 * drive_data/: Package holding DriveData class and related classes.
-    DriveData is updated with information by
+    DriveData is updated with information by Input class at runtime

 * drive_logic/: Python Package storing DriveLogic and related classes.
 DriveLogic contains the methods that produce the target